cloudlinux/kuberdock-docker/docker/docs/userguide/labels-custom-metadata.md

 uses the last `key=value` you supply.

 >**Note:** Support for daemon-labels was added in Docker 1.4.1.
 Labels on
->containers and images are new in Docker 1.6.0
+>containers and images were added in Docker 1.6.0

 ## Label keys (namespaces)